openaudioserver/library/README.md

 [Top of page](#documentation)

-## Indexing media from the command line
+## Indexing files from the command line

 The command line arguments are module names and then paths: